syl22-00/pocketsphinx.js/README.md

 All these are illustrated in the given live demo, in the `webapp/` folder.

-Note that live audio capture is only available on recent versions of Google Chrome.
-Prior to version 29, on many platforms, that feature is not usable and only produces silent audio.
-Firefox is expected to include the necessary features starting from version 24.
+Note that live audio capture is only available on recent versions of Google Chrome and Firefox.
+Chrome, prior to version 29, only produced silent audio on many platforms.
+Firefox includes the necessary features starting from version 25.

 # 6. Live demo

 The file `webapp/live.html` is an example of live recognition using the web audio API.
-It works on Chrome, if the Web audio API actually works.
-Note that we observed the recorded audio to be silent on most (but not all) configuration we have tried, prior to version 29.
-Version 29 worked fine on all platforms.
+It works on Chrome and Firefox (25+), if the web audio API actually works.
+Note that we observed the recorded audio to be silent on some configurations we have tried.

 To build an application, this is a good starting point as it illustrates the different components described in this document.
 In that demo, three different grammars are available and the app can switch between them.